 A certified reference material (CRM) does not require verification.
-Additionally, Metallurgy maintains a reference collection that does not require verification.
-The Metallurgy reference materials are accompanied by certificates that justify the scope of their use, however the certificates for some of the materials do not meet the requirements to allow them to be classified as CRMs.
+Additionally, Metallurgy maintains a collection of reference materials that do not require verification.
+These Metallurgy reference materials are accompanied by COAs that justify the scope of their use, however they do not meet the requirements to be classified as CRMs.

 For all other reference materials, only one sample per manufacturer's lot number must be verified.
 Subsequent reference materials from the same lot will be considered as having the same verification as the original.
 The identity of the reference material will be verified prior to, or in concurrence with casework.

-Data supporting the verification of the reference material will be provided to the CIM for retention.
+Data supporting the verification of the reference material will be retained.